-Duramatic Products is proud to announce that Mr. Nelson Shuman has been selected as the Employee of the Quarter.
-Nelson hails from Claxton, GA, and has been an employee of Duramatic for 5-1/2 years, and currently works in the Finishing Department.
+Duramatic Products is proud to announce that Mr. William Hall has been selected as the Employee of the Quarter.
+William hails from Glennville, Georgia.
+He has been an employee of Duramatic for 5-1/2 years, and currently works in the Finishing Department.

 Paulette Morgan Earns Green Belt

 Paulette Morgan of Duramatic Products was presented her Green Belt in Lean Manufacturing on May 28th, 2015.
 A Green Belt certification holder is someone who is well versed in lean methodology and who leads and supports improvement projects.
 Paulette earned her Green Belt by attending 80 hours of class room training, writing a Value Stream Map, contributing to a class project kaizen event and participating in three additional kaizen events.
 By receiving the certification, Paulette joins an elite group of Green Belt holders at Duramatic that includes Ric Schreihofer, Linda Gail Richardson and Michael Holland.

 Duramatic eyes 20th anniversary

 In 1994, Duramatic became a forerunner in the outdoor power equipment industry by earning prestigious ISO 9002 certification for lawn mower and edger blade manufacturing, meeting exacting guidelines developed by the International Organization for Standardization.

 "2014 will mark the 20th anniversary of our initial audit," commented Dennis Lamb, general manager at Duramatic.
 "ISO audits are conducted by an accredited auditing firm every six months, and mark Duramatic's ongoing achievements in quality production for nearly 20 years."

 ISO standards for the manufacture of lawn mower and edger blades outline a philosophy of quality management that yields exceptional products or services and result in high levels of customer satisfaction.